bitcart/bitccl/README.md

 - Robust, with many built-in functions
 - Optimized for running in BitcartCC environment

-Language file extension is `.bitccl`.
+Language file extension is `.bccl`.

 ## Running